thradams/cake/ownership.md

 p1 = 0; //OK
 ```

 > Design note: This could be extended for non pointers.
-The problem is we need a extra annotation to define the "empty" value for non pointers.
+The problem is we need a extra annotation to define what "empty" means for values other than non pointers.
+For instance, 0 can be valid index of a owner handle.

-### Non-Owner = Owner
+#### Non-Owner = Owner

 In this situation we always have a view.